taskolib/taskolib/README.md

 The Taskolib library helps to automate processes.
 Its main automatization unit is a sequence of steps which are executed in order or through control flow statements.
-The behavior of each step is defined in the LUA scripting language.
+The behavior of each step is defined in the Lua scripting language.

 The library API is documented with Doxygen on the web page https://taskolib.github.io/taskolib/ .